(This posting includes a handout which you are welcome to use with your students.)*

 Research has found that students who multi-tasked with emails, text messages, and social media during class had lower scores on tests than students who did not multi-task.

 I wanted to share that research with my Writing students, but, instead of just giving a lecture, I incorporated it in a fluency writing activity.
 (I’ve described the step in a fluency writing activity in a previous posting Fluency writing: reading, speaking in triads, and listening culminating in a writing task. ) It involves reading, speaking, listening and writing.
 In brief, students in groups of three, each having a different part of an article, read their part to their partners, and then, individually paraphrase the entire article.

-I’m attaching the complete fluency activity about smartphones here in case you’d like to try it with your students.
-Fluency Smartphones
+I’m attaching the complete fluency activity about smartphones below in case you’d like to try it with your students.

 A Smartphone Policy that Seems to Work for Students